two2er/two2er.github.io/_posts/2019-09-19-mini-batch-back-propagation.md

 \frac{\partial C}{\partial b^l}=\sum_k\delta_{k,\cdot}^l\tag{12}
 $$

-In this way, we finally get derivatives of parameters of each layer, and update them by gradient descent.
+In this way, we finally get derivatives of parameters of each layer and update them by gradient descent.

 In summary, the process of Back Propagation is as following: